HillsMakan/sydneyhillsmakan/src/content/partner/beecroft_malaysian_restaurant.md

 Beecroft Malaysian Restaurant 吉隆坡大炒 is highly recommended by its loyal customers and is a must-visit for anyone seeking authentic, hearty Malaysian and Chinese cuisine in the Beecroft area.

-**Location :** Shop 25, 8 Hannah St, Beecroft, 2119, NSW, Australia (3 mins walk from Beecroft Station)
+**Location :** Beecroft Village, Shop 25, 8 Hannah St, Beecroft, 2119, NSW, Australia (3 mins walk from Beecroft Station)

 **Trading :**